MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

     `set ASAN_OPTIONS=continue_on_error=1`
 1. Run the test code with: `doublefree.exe`

 The output shows that there was a double free error and the call stack where it happened.
-The report starts out like this with a calls stack that shows the error happened in `BadFunction`:
+The report starts out with a call stack that shows the error happened in `BadFunction`:

 ```cmd
 ==22976==ERROR: AddressSanitizer: attempting double-free on 0x01e03550 in thread T0: